 - Wooden spoon

-- 6 ounces semi-sweet chocolate chopped baking bar or chips
+- 6 ounces semi-sweet chocolate baking bar (chopped) or 1 cup of chips

 - 2 cups heavy cream

 - ½ teaspoon vanilla extract